City to Sea Bridge: Proposed demolition

 The Wellington City Council consultation summary of the 2021 Precinct Framework incorrectly identified Ian Athfield as the designer of the City to Sea Bridge and commented that Mana Whenua were not represented in the area.
 The same document identified the potential for poor seismic performance and also highlighted a disconnection between Civic Square, the central city, and the waterfront.

 In November 2023, the Council announced that as part of its ten-year plan it would cut $170m from its budget for Civic Square and the City to Sea Bridge.
 Councillors voted against spending the $230m needed to strengthen the bridge and the Capital E building adjoining it, and instead allocated $65m to look at three options, one involving strengthening and two others the demolition of both structures.
 One of the original architects, John Gray, began a campaign to save the bridge, stating that losing it would be like "losing a brother".

-Councillor Iona Pannett unsuccessfully pushed for an amendment to delay the decision to demolish the bridge and in December 2024 the council voted 11–6 in favour of the demolition.
-Demolition was expected to begin in January 2025, however this did not occur because Wellington Civic Trust requested a judicial review, with a two-day court hearing starting on 28 April 2025, arguing that the public was not adequately consulted about the demolition.
+Councillor Iona Pannett unsuccessfully pushed for an amendment to delay the decision to demolish the bridge and in December 2024 the council voted 11–6 in favour of demolition.
+Demolition was expected to begin in January 2025 but did not occur because Wellington Civic Trust requested a judicial review, with a two-day court hearing starting on 28 April 2025, arguing that the public was not adequately consulted about the demolition.
 The review was dismissed on 2 September.

 The bridge was closed on 8 September 2025 in preparation for demolition.
 The preparations stopped a few days later because the council was waiting on the Sixth National Government's recommendations from its earthquake-prone building and seismic risk management review.
-On 29 September the government announced a reform of the system of classifying buildings as earthquake-prone and the council said that the demolition would stay paused while an assessment is done to determine whether the bridge is earthquake-prone or not under the new system.
+The bridge was also reopened in late September.
+On 29 September the government announced a reform of the system of classifying buildings as earthquake-prone, and the council stated that the demolition would remain paused while an assessment was undertaken to determine whether the bridge was earthquake-prone under the new system.

+On 5 February 2026, Wellington City Council voted to "renew" the bridge and "minimally strengthen" the Capital E building underneath it, at a cost of $15 million.
+The Capital E building would be strengthened to the minimum level required and under new regulations would be classed as non-earthquake prone.
+Potential tenants could choose to do additional strengthening work.
+Seismic issues identified with the bridge would not be addressed but it would reopen to public use.